The Nature Heritage Fund is currently closed for applications. Check the website for updates.

 All applications received will be acknowledged and a project number provided.

-All correspondence and communications concerning the application to be directed through the Executive Officer, Nature Heritage Fund, and are to quote the project number provided.
+All correspondence and communications concerning the application to be directed through the Funds Advisor, Nature Heritage Fund, and are to quote the project number provided.

 Applications are initially assessed to ensure they meet the fund’s criteria and further information may be requested if necessary.